Yurunsoft/nacos-php/README.md

 // Pull configuration for all listeners (not required)
 $listener->pull();

+// Manually perform a poll
+$listener->polling(); // The timeout in the ListenerConfig is used as the timeout time.
+$listener->polling(30000); // Specify the timeout period
+$listener->polling(0); // Return results immediately

-// Start listening and do not continue the following statements until you stop
+// Start the polling listener and do not continue with the following statements until you stop
 $listener->start();

 // To get the configuration cache from the listener, you need to call it in another coroutine